-Coronavirus cases accelerate in Peru to top 20,000, doubling in 9 days
+Coronavirus cases accelerate in Peru to top 20,000, government extends quarantine

 Peru recorded its first coronavirus case on March 6 and took 25 days to reach 1,000 cases.
 It took only 14 more days to reach 10,000 cases on April 14, according to a Reuters tally.
 Cases doubled again to 20,914 confirmed cases on Thursday.
 Peru has a total of 572 deaths.

-Peru has the second highest number of cases in South America after Brazil, despite a tough lockdown aimed at halting the spread of the coronavirus.
+Peru has the second-highest number of cases in South America after Brazil, despite a tough lockdown aimed at halting the spread of the coronavirus.

 On March 15, Peru announced it would close its borders and called on citizens to self-quarantine for 15 days with just 71 recorded coronavirus cases.
-The nationwide quarantine has since been extended to April 26.
-Prime Minister Vicente Zeballos said April 19 that the lockdown would continue for a few more weeks.

 Peru’s government has announced a massive economic stimulus package worth 90 billion soles ($26.41 billion), around 12% of gross domestic product, to support citizens and the key mining sector.

-Reporting by Marco Aquino; Writing by Cassandra Garrison; Editing by Lisa Shumaker
+Reporting by Marco Aquino; Writing by Cassandra Garrison; Editing by Lisa Shumaker and Andrea Ricci